 Example 1: Prioritization in Post-Op Care

-NCLEX‑Style Question: Which action should the nurse take first?
+NCLEX-Style Question: Which response is the priority?

-- A. Administer morphine for pain
+- A. Administer IV morphine for pain

-- B. Give the antiemetic for nausea
+- B. Give the prescribed antiemetic

 Example 2: Delegation to Nursing Assistants

-- C. Administering oral medications
+- C. Administer oral medications

-Example 3: Clinical Judgment in NGN Format
+Example 3: Applying Clinical Judgment

 Scenario: A patient with heart failure presents with worsening shortness of breath, weight gain of 2 kg in 24 h, and crackles in the lung bases.
 The nurse reviews the following data: